supercode01/CV-data-extractor/README.md

 # Resume Parser MERN Application

-A fully functional Resume Parser Website built with the MERN stack (MongoDB, Express.js, React.js, Node.js) that uses DeepSeek API to extract structured fields from resumes in PDF and DOCX format.
+A fully functional Resume Parser Website built with the MERN stack (MongoDB, Express.js, React.js, Node.js) that uses Gemini API to extract structured fields from resumes in PDF and DOCX format.

 ## 🚀 Features

 - **Resume Upload**: Support for PDF and DOCX files with drag & drop interface
-- **AI-Powered Extraction**: Uses DeepSeek API to extract structured data from resumes
+- **AI-Powered Extraction**: Uses Gemini API to extract structured data from resumes
 - **User Authentication**: JWT-based login and registration system
 - **Dashboard**: Professional interface for managing parsed resumes
 - **User History**: Track all previous resume uploads and parsed data